Joe Doran who suffers from Huntington Disease deserves adequate care and a quality of life

 Pauline has campaigned tirelessly for the past 4 years to get Joe a placement in a facility like Bloomfield in Rathfarnham Dublin, this is the only specialised unit in Ireland for younger people suffering from HD in Ireland, but unfortunately she has not been successful.

-Instead the HSE have offered to put Joe into an old folk's home in Longford.
-At just 50 years of age, Joe is too young to go into an old folk's home and for all those who know Joe, this is a heartbreaking and devastating offer.
+Instead the HSE have offered to put Joe into a home for those over 65 in Longford.
+At just 50 years of age, Joe is too young to go into this facility, and, for all those who know Joe, this is a heartbreaking and devastating offer.